United States International Trade Commission: Hearings

 Although the USITC is not a court, its administrative law judges conduct trial-type official administrative hearings.
 If a Section 337 Tariff Act complaint has at least three votes from its six Commissioners, an official investigative hearing will be assigned to an administrative law judge.
 Several dozen new USITC investigations are filed every year.
 Judicial review is normally exercised by the United States Court of Appeals for the Federal Circuit.

 After the parties have had the opportunity to conduct fact and expert discovery to develop their respective legal positions, the ALJ (administrative law judge) holds a formal, evidentiary hearing, or trial.

 There is no jury.
 About three months after considering the arguments of the parties, the ALJ renders an initial determination (ID).
 The full ITC reviews and may adopt, modify or reverse the ALJ's initial determination.
 The ITC's final determination is usually issued about four months after the ALJ's ID.
 The USITC can impose exclusion orders that keep violating products from entering the United States.
-Exclusion orders are those in which disallow products from entering the United States for sale.
+Exclusion orders are those which disallow products from entering the United States for sale.
 While the Administrative Law Judges make determinations, the final decision of relief (i.e. exclusion from import) is made by the President of the United States.
 Should a party disagree with the decision, appeals may be made to the U.S. Court of Appeals for the Federal Circuit.